Genivia/ugrep/README.md

            --json Output file matches in JSON.
 Use options -H, -n, -k,  and  -b to specify additional properties.
 See also option --format.

+           -K NUM, --skip=NUM
+                  Skip NUM lines of input to start searching at line NUM+1.

            -k, --column-number
                   The  column number of a matched pattern is displayed in front of the respective matched line, starting at  column  1.
 Tabs  are